CBD oil for cats

 - Confusion or restlessness

 Important: In all cases, products should 100% THC-free be.
-Even small traces of THC (<0.2%) can cause Poisonings lead to (tremors, cramps, ataxia).
+Even small THC traces (<0.2%) can cause Poisonings lead to (tremors, cramps, ataxia).

 Scientific assessment of tolerability